jonikanerva/express_template/readme.md

 ## Server

 Start application with `yarn start`.
+Start application with nodemon with `yarn s`.